-In this blog, we look at ways in which Essex Inbound Marketing specialist, Exubra, has replaced more traditional methods of marketing and uses an inbound methodology which has generated increased sales-ready leads and sales for businesses throughout Essex and the UK.
+In this blog, we look at ways in which Inbound Marketing specialists, Exubra, have replaced more traditional methods of marketing and uses an inbound methodology which attracts, engages with and converts leads to sales for businesses throughout Essex and the UK.

 Taking the initiative

 When making high-value purchases, in the modern day buyers aren't typically content to consume only what is fed to them.
 Rather than forming their buying decisions on the basis of what they see in television or print advertising, or speaking to a customer service representative, they do their own research online.
 What this means is that the way in which we market in the online environment can be absolutely critical to reaching a large share of customers.

 In order for your business to take their share of the market, it is important for you to understand the buyer's journey; that is the different stages which the customer goes through before making a purchase.
 The buyer's journey can be split up into three stages - Awareness, Consideration and Decision.